-With over 25 years of experience in policy development/implementation and regulatory compliance from various levels of NYS government, Mr. McCarthy brings a broad knowledge of various issues to this position with OASAS.
-Mr. McCarthy began his career as a Graduate Fellow with the NYS Senate’s Committee on Health, where he advised the Committee on topics such as Medicaid, children’s health insurance, long-term care, managed care and public health.
-He then spent many years with the NYS Department of Health (DOH), immersed in assisted living/adult care facility and home health care issues, as well as management of the ‘‘Certificate of Need’’ process for health care facilities and providers, before joining OMH in 2013.
-At OMH, Mr. McCarthy was instrumental in developing and implementing telemental health and intensive outpatient services and redesigning the oversight process for licensed providers.
+With over 25 years of experience in policy development and regulatory compliance from various levels of NYS government, Mr. McCarthy brings a broad knowledge of various issues to his position with OASAS.
+Having begun his career as a Graduate Fellow with the NYS Senate’s Committee on Health, advising the Committee on topics such as Medicaid, children’s health insurance, long-term care, managed care and public health, Mr. McCarthy then spent many years with the NYS Department of Health (DOH) immersed in assisted living/adult care facility and home health care issues, as well as management of the ‘‘Certificate of Need’’ process for health care facilities and providers.
+Upon joining the NYS Office of Mental Health (OMH) in 2013, Mr. McCarthy became the Director of Inspection and Certification and was instrumental in developing and implementing telemental health and intensive outpatient services, and redesigning the oversight process for licensed providers.

-Associate Commissioner for Prevention & Problem Gambling Services
+Associate Commissioner for Prevention

-In April 2019, Patricia Zuber-Wilson was appointed Associate Commissioner for the Division of Prevention and Problem Gambling Services at the New York State Office of Addiction Services and Supports (OASAS).
-In this position, she oversees the policy oversight for a continuum of substance use prevention services and problem gambling prevention, treatment and recovery supports.
-The mission of the division is policy development and funding support for evidence- based prevention programming that reaches youth, families and communities across the state through educational programs; environmental prevention strategies; community-based prevention and public awareness.
-The work of the division is grounded in prevention services that are data driven; evidence based, while at the same time, culturally responsive and community focused to reach people of all ages.
+In April 2019, Patricia Zuber-Wilson was appointed Associate Commissioner for the Division of Prevention at the New York State Office of Addiction Services and Supports (OASAS).
+In this position, she oversees policy for a continuum of substance use prevention services and problem gambling prevention, treatment and recovery supports.
+The mission of the division is to reach youth, families and communities across the state through educational programs, environmental prevention strategies and public awareness.
+The work is grounded in prevention services that are data driven and evidence based, while at the same time culturally responsive and community focused to reach people of all ages.

 Associate Commissioner for Addiction Treatment & Recovery Services

 Ms. Lincourt has over 30 years of clinical and administrative experience in addiction, mental health and child welfare settings.
-Her interests include implementation of evidence-based practice, service integration and financing of substance use services to im- prove outcomes.
-She has experience as a program director of out- patient substance use disorder services and as a clinical director.
+Her interests include implementation of evidence-based practice, service integration and financing of substance use services to improve outcomes.
+She has experience as a program director of outpatient substance use disorder services and as a clinical director.
 She has provided training in person-centered care, motivational interviewing, and quality improvement.

-Associate Commissioner of Harm Reduction
+Associate Commissioner for Harm Reduction

 Mary is a social worker by education, having earned her MSW at DePaul University in Chicago with a focus on macro practice social work.
 She has over 15 years of experience in substance use disorder treatment and HIV care and treatment services.
 While in Chicago, Mary worked within the HIV/AIDS Community providing direct services to people living with HIV/AIDS through case management, risk reduction counseling and HIV test counseling.
 After leaving Chicago, Mary lived and worked in the Hudson Valley, where she oversaw a syringe exchange and harm reduction program.

 Associate Commissioner for Internal & External Affairs

 Prior to Mrs. Allen’s appointment as General Counsel, she served as an OASAS Senior Attorney for five years and as an Associate Attorney for four years.
 Mrs. Allen focused on the implementation of Medicaid Redesign initiatives, federal parity, legislation and policy, and commercial insurance law changes impacting those suffering from substance use disorder.

-Director of Bureau of Addiction Treatment Centers
+Associate Commissioner, Division of Addiction Treatment Centers

 Executive Equity Officer